 The outlook for the Canadian economy also remains largely in line with the April MPR.
 While a weak first quarter in the United States has raised questions about that economy's underlying strength, the Bank expects a return to solid growth in the second quarter.
 This will help advance the rotation of demand in Canada toward more exports and business investment.
 Recent indicators suggest consumption in Canada is holding up relatively well, given the impact of lower oil prices on gross domestic income.

 Despite the recent back-up in global bond yields, financial conditions for Canadian households and firms remain highly stimulative.
 The Canadian dollar has strengthened in recent weeks in the context of higher oil prices and a softer U.S. dollar.
 If these developments are sustained, their net effect will need to be assessed as more data become available in the months ahead.

-In light of these developments, the risks around the inflation profile are now more balanced and financial stability risks are evolving as expected in January.
-At present, we judge that the current degree of monetary policy stimulus is still appropriate and the target for the overnight rate remains at 3/4 per cent.
+Although a number of complex adjustments are under way, the Bank's assessment of risks to the inflation profile has not materially changed.
+Risks to financial stability remain elevated, but appear to be evolving as expected.
+Weighing all of these risks, the Bank judges that the current degree of monetary policy stimulus remains appropriate and therefore the target for the overnight rate remains at 3/4 per cent.